Outrage as immigrant beaten to death, bystanders film it

 Right-wing leader Matteo Salvini, who is making security the base of his campaign, also expressed outrage over the death, saying "security has no colour and ... needs to return to being a right."

-Ogorchukwu, 39, a was selling goods on the main street of Civitanova Marche, a beach town on the Adriatic Sea, when his attacker grabbed the vendor's crutch and struck him down, according to police.
+Ogorchukwu, 39, a was selling goods on the main street of Civitanova Marche, a beach town on the Adriatic Sea on Friday, when his attacker grabbed the vendor's crutch and struck him down, according to police.
 Video shows the assailant wrestling the victim onto his back on the pavement as he fought back, eventually subduing Ogorchukwu with the weight of his body.

 "The aggressor went after the victim, first hitting him with a crutch.
 He made him fall to the ground, then he finished, causing the death, striking repeatedly with his bare hands,″ police investigator Matteo Luconi told a press conference.